AEGIS® Installed in Hazardous Locations

 At this time, Marathon Electric and WEG Electric are the only electric motor manufacturer building XP motors with AEGIS shaft grounding protection installed inside.
 Marathon's offerings range from 3 HP (182T Frame) to 50 HP (326T Frame).
 For more information on Marathon Hazardous Duty™ motors with AEGIS Inside, see this brochure.
 For catalog numbers and pricing, see the highlighted “-P” motors on the Hazardous Duty™ pages of the 2014 catalog.

-In the EU, WEG Electric offers the W22Xd line of flameproof motors, which comply with the ATEX Directives.
-For more information, see the full brochure (note: the brochure is a 26 MB download).
+WEG Electric offers NEMA Explosion Proof motors in the US, and in the EU, the W22Xd line of flameproof motors, which comply with the ATEX Directives.
+For more information, see the brochures for their Explosion Proof or Flameproof W22Xd lines.
+(Note: the W22Xd brochure is a 26 MB download).

 UL Approved Electric Motor Repair Companies